nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Integrating the ODEs
 ~~~~~~~~~~~~~~~~~~~~

 Integrating the ODEs needs to be triggered explicitly inside the ``update`` block by calling the ``integrate_odes()`` function.
-Making this call explicit forces the model to be precise about the sequence of steps that needs to be carried out to step the model state forward in time.
+Making this call explicit allows subtle differences in integration sequence to be expressed, as well as making it explicit that some variables but not others are integrated; for example, if a neuron is in an absolute refractory state, we might want to skip integrating the differential equation for the membrane potential.

-The ``integrate_odes()`` function numerically integrates the differential equations defined in the ``equations`` block.
-Integrating the ODEs from one timestep to the next has to be explicitly carried out in the model by calling the ``integrate_odes()`` function.
-If no parameters are given, all ODEs in the model are integrated.
+The ``integrate_odes()`` function numerically integrates differential equations defined in the ``equations`` block.
+If no parameters are given, all ODEs defined in the model are integrated.
 Integration can be limited to a given set of ODEs by giving their left-hand side state variables as parameters to the function, for example ``integrate_odes(V_m, I_ahp)`` if ODEs exist for the variables ``V_m`` and ``I_ahp``.
 In this example, these variables are integrated simultaneously (as one single system of equations).
-This is different from calling ``integrate_odes(V_m)`` and then ``integrate_odes(I_ahp)`` in that the second call would use the already-updated values from the first call.
+This is different from calling ``integrate_odes(V_m)`` and then ``integrate_odes(I_ahp)``, in that the second call would use the already-updated state values from the first call.
 Variables not included in the call to ``integrate_odes()`` are assumed to remain constant (both inside the numeric solver stepping function as well as from before to after the call).

 In case of higher-order ODEs of the form ``F(x'', x', x) = 0``, the solution ``x(t)`` is obtained by just providing the variable ``x`` to the ``integrate_odes`` function.
 For example,